conix-center/situational-awareness-demo/README.md

 situational awareness demonstrator.
 The demonstrator consists for four data flows:

-1) A user will be wearing UWB localization tags.
-These tags will send ranges over WiFi to an MQTT broker.
+1) A user will be wearing a Vive Pro headset.
-2) The location and orientation of the user's VR headset will be published to MQTT.
+2) The location and orientation of the user's VR headset will be tracked via OptiTrack.
 3) A drone will be flying around the space being localized by OptiTrack.
-The drone's location will also be published to the MQTT broker.
 4) On the drone will be a BLEES environmental sensor.
 It will send lux readings to the MQTT broker
+5) Unity and Drone Control will retrieve OptiTrack localization information via VRPN.

-Using these four data flows:
+Using these data flows:

 1) The drone will fly around collecting lux data (in a sweep or random walk) while avoiding the user.